Alveus Sanctuary: Conservation and education efforts

-The sanctuary is based on 15 acres of land in Austin, Texas, but is not open to the public due to safety concerns.
+The sanctuary is based on 40 acres of land in Austin, Texas, but is not open to the public due to safety concerns.
 Education at Alveus all happens online in a few different forms, from the 24/7 live cams of the ambassadors at the sanctuary, to collaborations with different content creators to spread the conservation messaging to a wider audience, and other produced content.
 Higa hosts Animal Quest, a live series where each episode introduces viewers to an ambassador at the sanctuary, teaches them about their story, their species' importance to the environment, and what they can do to help.

 On April 4, 2023, Higa and Alveus teamed up with Twitch to host a weekly show called Nerve Center presented by Ally, a sponsored education show based around the animals at Alveus.
-The guests for this show featured a roster of online creators, including Daily Dose of Internet, Lacari, Dareon, and Caroline Kwan.
+The guests for this show featured a roster of online creators, including Daily Dose of Internet, Dareon, and Caroline Kwan.

+On October 19, 2025, Higa announced an expansion of Alveus Sanctuary into the Alveus Research & Recovery Institute (ARRI).
+ARRI has 2 main objectives: advancing conservation technology, such as trackers and research, and species recovery with breeding programs.
+This institute will initially focus on conservation breeding programs for red wolves and Mexican gray wolves, which are both critically endangered species.
+Alveus raised $1 million through direct donations in the 3 days following that announcement, and announced a second fundraiser immediately after.
+Donors of $100 will have their Twitch usernames displayed on two murals at ARRI.
+Higa has stated that her and the Alveus/ARRI team have plans to expand ARRI into breeding programs for other endangered species, with considerations put into animals such as the indigo snake, the gopher tortoise, the ocelot, and the Egyptian vulture.